SCHUBERT FOUR HAND PIANO MUSIC Fantasias, Rondos, Variations and Marches

 The Fantasia was composed in the last year of Schubert's life.
 It is quite a long piece in four connected movements, i Allegro molto moderato ii Largo iii Scherzo.
 Allegro vivace iv Finale.
 Allegro molto moderato, similar in structure to Schubert's Wanderer Fantasy.
 In these works Schubert moves away from the stricter sonata form and anticipates the free form tone poems of the romantic era.
 It is a magnificent work and one of my very favorites.

-Several excellent performances are offered below including a lovely interpretation by Emil Gilels and his daughter Elena, one by Sviatoslav Richter and Benjamin Britten, very martial, very beautiful, and a two hand version played by Maria Grinberg.
+Several excellent performances are offered below including lovely interpretations by Gaby and roberto Casadesus, and Emil Gilels and his daughter Elena, one by Sviatoslav Richter and Benjamin Britten, very martial, very beautiful, and a two hand version played by Maria Grinberg.
 The classic performances by Demus & Badura-Skoda and Eschenbach & Frantz are the most Schubertian and the least "interpreted" of the lot.

-Fantasia in F Minor D 940 Emil & Elena Gilels
+Fantasia in F Minor D 940 Gaby & Robert Casadesus recorded in 1954

 Fantasia in F Minor D 940 Sviatoslav Richter & Benjamin Britten Recorded live in 1965